-Positive reviews are awesome, there’s no denying that.
+Getting free reviews that too positive is the best thing for your business.
 When you get a glowing review on a site like Google, you want everyone to see.
 If only there were a way to just copy and paste that review onto other top site like Facebook and TripAdvisor to widen its reach.
 There are review marketing services out there, why don’t any of them let you do this?
 The short answer is it could hurt your business.
 The long answer is a bit more complex, but important to understand.
 When it comes to review syndication, there are important guidelines to keep in mind.

 Google’s goal is to showcase the best content out there, and deliver the best search experience to each user.
 Therefore, they only want to show users a piece of content one time.
 If Google comes across the exact same review on multiple review sites, it flags this as duplicate content.